 The attributes field contains a SEQUENCE OF Attribute.
-Each Attribute MAY contain a SET OF values.
+Each Attribute contains the type of the attribute and a SET OF values.
 For a given AC, each AttributeType OBJECT IDENTIFIER in the sequence MUST be unique.
 That is, only one instance of each attribute can occur in a single AC, but each instance can be multi-valued.